sayarghoshroy/Functional_Programming_in_Racket/README.md

-# Functional_Programming_in_Racket
+# Functional Programming in Racket

+---

+#### Functional Programming constructs on
+- Lists
+- Trees

-Functional Programming constructs on Lists and Trees, and an Interpreter for the simple Arithmetic Language
+#### An Interpreter for the simple Arithmetic Language

+---